 Lots of states allow the use of automated cameras at intersections to catch red light violators.
 But it’s typically up to each city or municipality within the state to decide whether to use red light cameras.
 If you have red light cameras in your area, you might wonder how you would know if you got a got a ticket.

-Although there is no established nationwide sex-while-driving (SWD) standard offense, engaging in sexual activity while behind the wheel violates reckless driving laws as well as state indecent exposure laws.
+Although there is no established nationwide sex-while-driving standard offense, engaging in sexual activity while behind the wheel violates distracted driving and reckless driving laws as well as state indecent exposure laws.

 Although employer responsibility isn't specifically defined in state cell phone legislation, there have been an increasing number of lawsuits relating to employer responsibility regarding mobile cell-phone use for employees.